lfaucon/ada-project/README.md

 - progfun2-002

 For each session the available datasets are:
-- `User_Grades`: a table containing one line per student of the session and there final average grade.
+- `User_Grades`: a table containing one line per student of the session and their final average grade.
 - `User_Hash_Mapping`: mapping between the fields `UserSessionID` and `UserAccountID`, which differentiates between the students ID for the session of the MOOC and the general Coursera user ID.
-- `Forum_Info`: Meta data about the forum
+- `Forum_Info`: Metadata about the forum.
-- `Video_Info`: Meta data about the lecture videos
+- `Video_Info`: Metadata about the lecture videos.
-- `Problem_Events_With_Info`: Time series of events concerning the assignments
+- `Problem_Events_With_Info`: Time series of events concerning the assignments.
-- `Video_Events`: Time series of events concerning the videos
+- `Video_Events`: Time series of events concerning the videos.
-- `Forum_Events`: Time series of events concerning the forum
+- `Forum_Events`: Time series of events concerning the forum.

 ## Challenging aspects

 - **Visualizations**:
-The data we are working with would need to be visualized in a simple, because the insights provided will benefit educators who would not be able to un
+The data we are working with would need to be visualized in a simple way, because the insights provided will benefit educators who would not be able to un.

 - **Big data**:
-The dataset at hand is of approximately 9G (raw csv files, it will be less after cleaning and extracting meaningfull items).
-Even if it is not *HUGE*, it makes it quite slow to handle on a single laptop (In particular it is bigger than the RAM memory).
+The dataset at hand is of approximately 9GB (raw `csv` files, it will be less after cleaning and extracting meaningful items).
+Even if it is not *HUGE*, it makes it quite slow to handle on a single laptop (in particular it is bigger than the RAM memory).
 That is why we plan to implement our analysis with Spark to be able to run it on a distributed cluster later on.
-At first we will develop our algorithm by testing in locally on a subset of our data, then use the cluster to apply our analysis to the whole dataset.
+At first, we will develop our algorithm by testing in locally on a subset of our data, then use the cluster to apply our analysis to the whole dataset.

 ## Expected results

-- Simple and clear visualization of students learning pattern and their efficiency
+- Simple and clear visualization of students learning pattern and their efficiency.
-- Extensive analysis of the learning patterns and measure of correlations between pattern used and grade improvement in assignments
+- Extensive analysis of the learning patterns and measure of correlations between pattern used and grade improvement in assignments.

 ## Timeplan

 - **October**:
-Getting the Scala MOOC data from EPFL lab CHILI and starting to explore it using Pandas and Spark in an IPython notebooks.
+Getting the Scala MOOC data from EPFL lab CHILI and starting to explore it using Pandas and Spark in an IPython notebook.
 - **November**:
 Handling the data: cleaning, parsing, transforming and extracting.
 Producing basic aggregations measures and visualisations to give us insights on the learning patterns
 - **December**:
-Apply more complex Machine Learning (Clustering, Prediction of Learning gain from the learning pattern).
+Apply more complex Machine Learning models (Clustering, Prediction of Learning gain from the learning pattern).
 Define the structure of the visualisation to represents students and learning patterns (As a tree?
 As a Flow?)
 - **January**:
 Finalizing results and writing report
 - ...